blastframe/Frame-Jumper/README.md

 ### What is Frame Jumper?

-Sometimes, while you're using that Time Offset modifier, you might want to draw something _new_ without messing up the awesome rigged animation you've already set up with a Time Offset Modifier.
+Sometimes, while you're using the Grease Pencil Time Offset modifier, you might want to draw something _new_ without messing up the awesome rigged animation you've already set up with a Time Offset Modifier.
 That's where the **Frame Jumper** comes in!

-Think of it like this: The Time Offset modifier is showing you a specific drawing from your animation.
-The **Frame Jumper** lets you "step out" of that view for a moment.
+Think of it like this: The Time Offset modifier is showing you a specific drawing from your animation. **Frame Jumper** lets you "step out" of that view for a moment.
 You can either make a copy of the drawing you see or create a completely blank canvas, and then draw something brand new without changing your existing animation.

 ---